ronickg/react-native-node-api/docs/USAGE.md

 > [!WARNING]
 >  It's important to match the exact version of the `react-native-node-api-modules` declared as peer dependency by `calculator-lib`.

-For the app to resolve the Node-API dynamic library files, the app developer must update their Metro config to use a `requireRequest` function exported from `react-native-node-api-modules`:
+For the app to resolve the Node-API dynamic library files, the app developer must update their Metro config to use a `resolveRequest` function exported from `react-native-node-api-modules`:

 ```javascript
 const { getDefaultConfig, mergeConfig } = require('@react-native/metro-config');